 SARIF consumers that cannot render rich text SHALL ignore the richMessageStrings property and use the messageStrings property instead.
 For this reason, every property name that appears in the richMessageStrings property SHALL also appear in the messageStrings property.
 SARIF consumers that can render rich text SHOULD use the richMessageStrings property, assuming they take appropriate measures to address security issues such as those discussed in §3.9.3.2.

-helpUri property
+helpLocation property

-A rule object MAY contain a property named helpUri whose value is a string containing the URI where the primary documentation for the rule can be found.
+A rule object MAY contain a property named helpLocation whose value is a fileLocation object (§3.3) specifying the URI where the primary documentation for the rule can be found.

 NOTE: The documentation might include examples, contact information for the rule authors, and links to additional information about the rule.